 A G.I.
 Bill for the 21st Century

 Just as Congress passed the GI Bill of Rights in 1944 to extend educational resources to veterans returning home after serving in World War II, Congress has acted to extend educational support to these brave men and women who have honorably served our country in Iraq and Afghanistan.
 I was proud to cosponsor and support the passage of the Post-9/11 Veterans Educational Assistance Act, which allows servicemembers returning from Iraq or Afghanistan to qualify for educational assistance based on the amount of time served.
-Those serving three years on active duty are now receiving benefits covering the costs of a four-year education, based on the costs of the most expensive in-state public school.
+Those serving at least three years on active duty are now receiving benefits covering the costs of a four-year education, based on the costs of the most expensive in-state public school.